Project NOAH (Philippines): History and services

 other government officials in Marikina on July 6, 2012.
 The program combines science and technology for disaster risk reduction and management.
 It is also a responsive program that aims to provide a 6-hour lead-time warning to agencies involved in disaster prevention and mitigation.
 The project also uses advanced technologies to enhance current geo-hazard vulnerability maps.
 It is also being developed with the help of the National Institute of Geological Sciences and the College of Engineering of the University of the Philippines; the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA); the Philippine Institute of Volcanology and Seismology (PHIVOLCS); the Advanced Science and Technology Institute (ASTI), and the Science and Technology Information Institute (STII).
 The project is now composed of twenty-one institutions from the local and private sectors, including media and telecommunication companies.

-The program involves seven major components:
+The program involves eight major components: